Chris Beiswanger is the Director of Admissions at UCCS. He has been part of the Mountain Lion Family for more than 15 years.

 Upcoming Parent Events

-In the January edition of the Director’s Den, Chris (Director of Undergraduate Admissions) talks with 3 UCCS graduates on their life after UCCS.
-Hear about what they did during their time on campus, lessons learned as they “grew up,” and how it all helped prepare them for careers and life today.
+Hear from recent alumns about what they did during their time on campus, lessons learned as they "grew up," and how it all helped to prepare them for their carrers and life today."

 Director's Den | January 12, 2021